iqrf/iqrf-gateway-daemon/docs/source/scheduler.rst

 =========

 Schedule any `JSON API`_ request as a single task by editing /var/cache/iqrf-gateway-daemon/scheduler/Tasks.json and restart the daemon.
-Since v2.1.0 Tasks.json has been removed and replaced by **each json file for single task**.
+Since v2.1.0 Tasks.json has been removed and replaced by **one json file for single task**.

 .. code-block:: bash